mathonsunday/reporter/README.md

 # reporter

 I made this app in order to learn iOS development.
 I was a fan of self tracking apps but didn't find one that allowed you to answer custom questions on a 1-10 scale.
-For me, I wanted this feature so I could track the severity of symptoms for a health issue I was dealing with at the time.
+I wanted this feature so I could track the severity of symptoms for a health issue I was dealing with at the time.

 FURTHER ENHANCEMENTS
 * [Local notifications to remind user to answer questions for the day](http://jamesonquave.com/blog/local-notifications-in-ios-8-with-swift-part-1/)